 - interpersonal and

 - spatial intelligence.

 Plus I don’t think a simple intelligence test is enough to prove the potential of ones brain.
-But that’s a different story. 😉

 Is drumming a good hobby for you?

-It’s fun and that’s one of the main reasons to pick up the drumsticks and rock.
+It’s fun and that’s one of the main reasons to pick up the best drumsticks you can find and rock.